Adrian Hoekstra: War years

 Hoekstra remained on De Zwaan for about a year, sometimes acting as a deckhand on other boats, despite his lack of experience.
 A number of Jewish families, Allied pilots, and men escaping from forced labour camps passed through the group.
 MaZwaKo also worked with the Pietab-OXO resistance cell which operated around Utrecht in the north of the Netherlands, as well as with the remnants of Hoekstra’s original group from the Oosterhout area.
 Hoekstra was the point of contact for each of these.

-In October 1943 Hoekstra left De Zwaan, but stayed in Limburg to continue his resistance activities.
+In October 1943 Hoekstra left De Zwaan, but stayed in Limburg with the Mainz family to continue his resistance activities.
 Increasingly he travelled around the Netherlands accompanying fugitives from the Nazis to be dropped off at other safe houses, picking up microfilm, documents and other information, and liaising with the various cells, especially Pietab-OXO.

 While on a mission in February 1944, Hoekstra was arrested and taken to a prison in Scheveningen nicknamed Oranjehotel.
 Suspecting that he had been betrayed as Wim Koenraad, he reverted to his own name.
 His interrogators did not make any connection to the activities of his alias, and on 2 May, he was transferred to a holding camp in Amersfoort.
 On 19 May, he was sent to the Rheinhausen prison camp, which provided forced labour to the Krupp Hüttenwerke steelworks.

 On 31 March 1945, whilst being transported further into Germany, Hoekstra escaped when the train he was on was stopped in Duisburg during an Allied bombing raid.
-He sought refuge in St Peter Canisius Church, Duisburg, and was able to stay until the advancing Allied army took control of the area and he could return to the Netherlands.
+He sought refuge in the local Catholic church, St Peter Canisius, and was able to stay until the advancing Allied army took control of the area and he could return to the Netherlands.

 Post War years

-Hoekstra married Clara Isabella Oomen in Oosterhout on 10 October 1945.
-They subsequently had five children.
+Hoekstra married Clara Isabella Oomen in Oosterhout on 9 October 1945.
+The couple subsequently had five children.

-He returned to work in the tobacco industry but could see increased concentration of the industry, which would spell the end for small family run cigar factories in the Netherlands.
+He returned to work in the tobacco industry but could see the impending concentration of the industry, which would spell the end for small family run cigar factories in the Netherlands.
 The loss of the Dutch colonies in Indonesia hastened this situation.
 In August 1959, the family migrated to Australia and settled in Sydney, where Hoekstra retrained as an industrial chemist.